FMD Coronavirus Updates

 What steps is FMD taking to support the academic needs of a hybrid fall quarter plan?

-- FMD staff will install guidance signage in public areas such as entrances, hallways, restrooms, planned in-person labs/classes, and elevators.
-To assess where signs should be installed, FMD is utilizing the submitted repopulation draft plans from campus departments as well as the Live 25 schedule and room usage information for fall quarter courses.
-Signage has installation has begun as of late July and will continue to be installed through the end of August using a prioritization system based on planned building occupancy.
+- FMD staff installed and maintain guidance signage in public areas such as entrances, hallways, restrooms, planned in-person labs/classes, and elevators.
+To assess where signs should be installed, FMD utilized a combination of submitted repopulation plans from campus departments as well as the Live 25 schedule and room usage information for fall quarter courses.
+Signage installation began in late July and continued to be installed through the end of August using a prioritization system based on planned building occupancy.

 - Additionally, COVID-19 signage is available to campus departments via University Graphic Systems (UGS), including downloadable PDFs.
 Any departments that need additional signage for specific classrooms, labs, or offices should place an order request through UGS at ugs.myprintdesk.net.